Leafy Greenwich on Connecticut’s Gold Coast dominates lists of the most liveable places in America.

 Dating right back to 1690, Putnam Cottage on the old Boston Post Road has a captivating tale to tell.

-In the middle of the 18th century this dwelling was expanded into a tavern, and there’s documentary evidence that George Washington stopped here to feed his troops in 1776 during the Revolutionary War.
+In the middle of the 18th century this dwelling was expanded into a tavern.
+Where it gets exciting for me is that there’s documentary evidence that George Washington stopped here with his troops in 1776 during the Revolutionary War.

-The building earned the name Putnam, after the General, Israel Putnam, escaped from the Red Coats on a thrilling horseback ride past this location to get reinforcements from Stamford.
+The building earned the name Putnam, after the General, Israel Putnam.
+He escaped from the Red Coats on a thrilling horseback ride past this location to get reinforcements from Stamford.

-Putnam Cottage is painted bright red and is preserved as a Revolution-era tavern museum, opening for tours normally once a month.
+Putnam Cottage is painted bright red and is preserved as a Revolution-era tavern.
+When I inquired, this building was open for tours by appointment.